'Record' number sleeping on streets of London

 PHOTO

-The number of people sleeping on the streets of London has hit a record high of nearly 12,000, latest figures showed Thursday, as the impact of the UK's cost-of-living crisis bites.
+The number of people sleeping on the streets of London has hit a record high of nearly 12,000, latest figures showed yesterday, as the impact of the UK's cost-of-living crisis bites.© Gulf Times Newspaper 2022 Provided by SyndiGate Media Inc. (Syndigate.info).

 Britain, the world's sixth-biggest economy, saw decades-high inflation in 2023 and a shortage of affordable rental properties over recent years.

-Some 11,993 people were seen rough-sleeping in the capital in the year to March -- up 58 percent in a decade and the highest number recorded in a single year, according to Homeless Link, the body for groups dealing with homelessness in England.
+Some 11,993 people were seen rough-sleeping in the capital in the year to March - up 58% in a decade and the highest number recorded in a single year, according to Homeless Link, the body for groups dealing with homelessness in England.

 In 2013-14, the number of people sleeping on the streets stood at 7,581.